1drop/Onedrop.ProgressiveImage/README.md

 ### Install:

 Use the command ``composer require onedrop/progressiveimage`` to add this package as a requirement to your Flow/Neos project.

+Run ``flow media:clearthumbnails`` to re-generate existing images progressively.